 Linda Dalton Walker

-As I raised my two sons, we were always hiking, biking, skiing, camping, and backpacking just the three of us, or sometimes just two of us.
+As I raised my two sons, we were always hiking, biking, skiing, camping, and backpacking, just the three of us, or sometimes just two.
 Now, I’m off doing the same things with my granddaughter.
-Her favorite part of camping is sleeping in the back of my Toyota Tacoma that I purchased to make sure I could safely drive down the gnarly dirt roads and to also give me a place of retreat.
-One morning she awoke with a shrill because of 8” of new snow from the night before on a late June morning.
+Her favorite part of camping is sleeping in the back of my Toyota Tacoma, which I purchased to make sure I could safely drive down the gnarly dirt roads and to also give me a place of retreat.
+One morning, she awoke with a shrill because of 8” of new snow from the night before on a late June morning.
 A yearling moose ran through our campsite, and I was able to capture an image of the moose in snow-covered trees.

-Most of the time I don’t realize that what I’m doing is so unusual for a woman wildlife photographer in her 70’s.
+Most of the time, I don’t realize that what I’m doing is so unusual for a woman wildlife photographer in her 70s.
 I’ve always been fiercely independent and curious about our world.
 Being a woman wildlife/nature photographer in a male-dominated field isn’t easy.
-Many times I find myself in an awkward conversation where I am being talked down to or explained things that I already understand.
-I was a competitive marathon runner for 45 years, so that, in addition to my upbringing, helped me further my development of independence, assertiveness, and competitive nature that is often associated with wildlife photographers.
+I often find myself in an awkward conversation where I am being talked down to or explained things that I already understand.
+I was a competitive marathon runner for 45 years, which, in addition to my upbringing, helped me further my development of independence, assertiveness, and competitive nature often associated with wildlife photographers.

 I know my limitations, and I am dogmatic about staying in shape so I can continue doing what I love.
 My routine includes a four-mile daily walk, strength training three times a week, and continuous balance work.
 As a wildlife photographer, I know I’m going to be walking with a large pack over uneven terrain, getting into and up from a squat, or lying prone on the ground.

-I’ve traveled to many places by myself; sometimes I meet up with a photography tour group, but then it’s still just me and the group of photographers.
+I’ve traveled to many places by myself; sometimes, I meet up with a photography tour group, but then it’s still just me and the group of photographers.
 Many times, I’ll arrive earlier than the group so I can explore the region beforehand.
-I’ve been to Scotland, Italy (three times), Switzerland, Alaska, Zion National Park, the Sawtooths in Idaho, Joshua Tree National Park, and Utah’s west desert, just to name a few.
-Contact me if you’d like more information to help you get out there and enjoy the world in a different way.
-I’d love to see more women wildlife photographers enjoying all that there is to offer in this world.
+I’ve been to Scotland, Italy (three times), Switzerland, Alaska, Zion National Park, the Sawtooths in Idaho, Joshua Tree National Park, Costa Rica, Newfoundland, and Utah’s west desert, just to name a few.
+Contact me for prints, paintings, collaborative ideas, and for information regarding my Great Salt Lake photography.